All Episodes

 But no, they, of course, want to institute widespread mail-in ballots and change the rules last minute, even defying some constitutional orders.

-But you look at the amount of money, you got 350 billion with a B for state and local governments, cities and counties, and even as state revenues have recovered since the spring.
+But you look at the amount of money, you got $350 billion with a B for state and local governments, cities, and counties, and even as state revenues have recovered since the spring.

-It's it's unbelievable.
+It's unbelievable.

-And so that this is just the beginning.
+And so this is just the beginning.

-Let me get in and I get to that question.
+Let me not get to that question.

-Members are slipping in pet causes in this COVID quote relief bill.
+Members are slipping in pet causes in this COVID, quote, relief bill.

 Well, why is that in there?

-Or the 500 million for what the CBO calls grants to fund activities related to the arts and the humanities and libraries and museums and Native American language preservation.
+Because that benefits Chuck Schumer or the $500 million for what the CBO calls grants to funds activities related to the arts and the humanities and libraries and museums and Native American language preservation.

 Okay, I'm not saying not worthy causes in some places, but that's a lot of money.